Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Opportunity: Demand for new energies (e.g., hydrogen, ammonia and renewable fuel) may increase as alternatives to fossil fuels.

-• Opportunity: Business opportunities may increase for carbon dioxide capture, utilization and storage (CCUS) that contributes to a reduction in greenhouse gases.
+• Opportunity: Business opportunities may increase for carbon dioxide capture, utilization and storage (CCUS) to reduce greenhouse gases.

 Physical

-• Risk: Possibility production facilities could be damaged in a natural disaster (abnormal weather).
+• Risk: Production facilities could be damaged in a natural disaster (abnormal weather).

 Business environment under the scenario